vizdata-f21/project-1-7_up/README.md

 ### Introduction

+(1-2 paragraphs) Introduction to the question and what parts of the dataset are necessary to answer the question.
+Also discuss why you’re interested in this question.

 Most income inequality research focuses on the income disparity between different races, for example, how Asian Americans and White Americans typically have higher income as compared to African Americans and